pandian-raja/Oral_Disease_Detection/README.md

 3. For Ipynb:
     3.1 Move pretrained.zip to ...Source/Ipynb/Assets/OralCancer/
-    3.2 Copy zip files ( images.zip, oral.zip and pretrained.zip) from ...Source/Ipynb/Assets/OralCancer/ to your Google Drive
+    3.2 Copy OralDiagnosisConvertModel.ipynb, and zip files( images.zip, oral.zip and pretrained.zip) from ...Source/Ipynb/Assets/OralCancer) to your Google Drive
-    3.3
+    3.3 Run OralDiagnosisConvertModel.ipynb on Colab